ICC acquits DR Congo's Bemba on appeal - Journal du Cameroun

 But in a scathing assessment, the Hague-based ICC’s appeal judges said Bemba was “erroneously” convicted for specific criminal acts.

-Trial judges were also wrong in their finding that Bemba could in fact prevent crimes being committed by his MLC troops, they determined.
+Trial judges were also wrong in their finding that Bemba could in fact prevent crimes being committed by his MLC troops, they ruled.

-Bemba however remains behind bars in a separate case in which he was sentenced to one year in jail for bribing witnesses during his main war crimes trial.
+Bemba nevertheless remains behind bars in a separate case in which he was sentenced to one year in jail for bribing witnesses and fined 300,000 euros ($350,000) during his main war crimes trial.

 Bemba lost an appeal against that sentence, but the ICC still has to decide whether a new jail term will be imposed.